-Carolinas College of Health Sciences is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award the Associate of Applied Science degree.
-The College also offers diploma and certificate-level educational programs.

-Commission on Colleges, Southern Association of Colleges and Schools
+Carolinas College of Health Sciences is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award the associate of applied science degree.
+Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Carolinas College of Health Sciences.

-1866 Southern Lane

-Decatur, GA 30033-4097

-404-679-4500

-www.sacscoc.org